andysylvester/MyStatusToolDemo/README.md

 The tool is set up for a single user and requires some configuration.
 Please consult the Installation section in this README file for more information.

-This is a proof of concept, but will be further developed.
+This app is a proof of concept, but will be further developed.
 If you find problems in the tool, or want to suggest features, feel free to create an issue in the Github repo.

 <p align="right">(<a href="#top">back to top</a>)</p>